chas-academy/u09-react-weather-app-stenwall/README.md

 ## Requirements

-As a user, you should be able to do:
+As a user, you should be able to:

 - [x] See the following weather conditions for their current position:
   - [x] Temperature